jekuno/milia/README.md

 * Rails 4.0 adapted (changes to terms, strong_parameters, default_scope, etc)
 * Devise 3.2 adapted
-* All the changes I used to advise for you to put in applications_controller.rb are now automatically loaded into ActionController by milia.
+* All the changes which version 0.3.x advised to be inserted in applications_controller.rb are now automatically loaded into ActionController by milia.
 * that includes authenticate_tenant!
 * so if you've been using an older version of milia, you'll need to remove that stuff from applications_controller!